 Students should have completed a year of Folk & pop guitar 1 or have equivalent experience, at least a year of formal guitar study.
 You need to have established hand shapes for the most used chords e.g. E, Em, E7, G, C, F, A7, Am7, D7, B7 etc., simple bar chords - A type and E type, be able to strum in time, and finger pick.

 How will I be taught, and will there be any work outside the class?

 You will play together with your classmates and will be taught through tutor demonstration and instruction, practising songs, warm-ups and ensemble playing.
-Worksheets will comprise song chord charts and guitar tablature.
+Written music will comprise song chord charts and guitar tablature.
 Practice between classes will be essential if you are to keep abreast of the coursework and derive full benefit.